buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ##### Chapter 7

-{% include content_blurb.html category="essays" slug="real-science_brahm" %}
+{% include content_blurb.html category="articles" slug="challenges-of-the-disengaged-mind_wilson-et-al" %}
-- Ajahn Brahm reassures us that Buddhism is scientific and rational, containing things that we can discover and prove in ourselves.
+- Scientists discover that people would rather electrocute themselves than be alone with their thoughts.

 {% include content_blurb.html category="av" slug="how-meditation-reshapes-the-brain_lazar-sara" %}
 - A neuroscientist talks about the subjective benefits of meditation and how they correlate with changes in the brain.